-- (b) The following supplemental regulations shall apply to specific uses in the TC-C district: - (1) There shall be no variances regarding the regulations for permitted, prohibited, accessory, exception, special exception, and conditional uses in subsection 147-741(a); and the supplemental regulations of such uses and subsection 147-741(b). - (2) Use limitations - a.
-The following limits shall apply for residential and hotel uses: - i.
-Hotel Rooms.
-There shall be a limit of 1,800-2,000 hotel units within the TC-C district-over and above the development capacity, inclusive of density and intensity, prior to the adoption of the FAR increase approved on November 7, 2017.
+- (b) The following supplemental regulations shall apply to specific uses in the TC-C district: - (1) There shall be no variances regarding the regulations for permitted, prohibited, accessory, exception, special exception, and conditional uses in subsection 147-741(a); and the supplemental regulations of such uses and subsection 147-741(b). - (2) There shall be a limit of 1,800 hotel rooms within the TC-C district over and above the development capacity, inclusive of density and intensity, prior to the adoption of the FAR increase approved on November 7, 2017.
 Credits for hotel rooms shall be allocated on a first-come, first serve basis as part of an application for land use board approval, building permit, or business tax receipt, whichever comes first.
-If said approval, permit, or receipt expires and the hotel units are not built or cease operations, the credits shall become available to new applicants.
-Any hotel rooms permitted in the area of the TC-C district, after November 7, 2017 shall be counted towards the maximum limit established herein. - ii.
-Apartments.
-There shall be a limit of 500 apartment units built within the TC-C district over and above the development capacity, inclusive of maximum allowable density and intensity, prior to the adoption of the FAR increase approved on November 7, 2017.
-Credits for such units shall be applied for and allocated on a first come, first serve basis as part of an application for land use board approval, building permit, or certificate of occupancy, whichever comes first.
+If said approval, permit, or receipt expires and the hotel rooms are not built or cease operations, the credits shall become available to new applicants.
+Any hotel rooms permitted in the area of the TC-C district, after November 7, 2017 shall be counted towards the maximum limit established herein. - (3) There shall be a limit of 500 apartment units built within the TC-C district over and above the development capacity, inclusive of density and intensity, prior to the adoption of the FAR increase approved on November 7, 2017.
+Credits for such housing units shall be allocated on a first-come, first serve basis as part of an application for land use board approval, building permit, or certificate of occupancy, whichever comes first.
 If said approval, permit, or certificate expire and the apartment units are not built or cease to be housing units, the credits shall become available to new applicants.
-Any apartment units permitted in the area of the TC-C district, after November 7, 2017 shall be counted towards the maximum limit established herein.
-This limit shall not authorize exceeding the maximum density authorized within the adopted Comprehensive Plan. - iii.
-Workforce and Affordable Housing and Co-Living Units.
-There shall be a combined limit of 500 workforce housing, affordable housing, or co-living units built within the TC-C district over and above the development capacity, inclusive of maximum allowable density and intensity, prior to the adoption of the FAR increase approved on November 7, 2017.
+Any apartment units permitted in the area of the TC-C district, after November 7, 2017 shall be counted towards the maximum limit established herein. - (4) There shall be a combined limit of 500 workforce housing, affordable housing, or coliving units built within the TC-C district over and above the development capacity, inclusive of density and intensity, prior to the adoption of the FAR increase approved on November 7, 2017.
 Credits for such units shall be allocated on a first-come, first serve basis as part of an application for land use board approval, building permit, or certificate of occupancy, whichever comes first.
 If said approval, permit, or certificate expire and the units are not built or cease to be residential units, the credits shall become available to new applicants.
-Any workforce housing, affordable housing, or co-living units permitted in the area of the TC-C district, after November 7, 2017 shall be counted towards the maximum limit established herein.
-This limit shall not authorize exceeding the maximum density authorized within the adopted Comprehensive Plan.
+Any workforce housing, affordable housing, or co-living units permitted in the area of the TC-C district, after November 7, 2017 shall be counted towards the maximum limit established herein. - (5) There shall be a limit of two (2) retail establishments over 25,000 square feet within the TC-C district.
+Credits for such retail establishments shall be allocated on a first-come, first serve basis as part of an application for land use board approval, building permit, or business tax receipt, whichever comes first.
+If said approval, permit, or receipt expires and the establishment is not built or ceases operations, the credits shall become available to new applicants.
+Any such establishment permitted in the area of the TC-C district, after November 7, 2017 shall be counted towards the maximum limit established herein.